servicetitan/Stl.Fusion/README.md

 If this sounds interesting, skip the marketing part below and go straight to the [Overview](docs/Overview.md).

-## Create Real-Time Apps With Almost No Extra Code (*)
+## Create Real-Time User Interfaces With Almost No Extra Code (*)

-> (*) It's a marketing message &ndash; please don't take it literally.
-> Lika Tesla's "Autopilot", it's not a fully automatic solution,
+> (*) Lika Tesla's Autopilot, Fusion can't solve the problem without your help &ndash;
-> but similarly to Autopilot, it takes care of 90% of the problem
-> and reduces the amount of extra code you need to write to a tiny
+> but similarly, it takes care of 90% of it and reduces the amount of extra code you need to
-> fraction of what's reasonable to expect otherwise.
+> write to a tiny fraction of what's reasonable to expect otherwise.

 `Stl.Fusion` is a new library for [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) and [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)